 - Carefully strain the mixture, do not press through the sieve as this will add too many of the coffee grounds to the mixture.
 Cool to room temperature, stirring occasionally.
 Chill, covered, until cold, at least 1 hour.

-- Freeze in the ice cream maker, following manufacturer’s instructions.
+- Freeze in the ice cream maker, following manufacturer’s instructions–this can take about 20 minutes.
 Transfer to an airtight container, and let it harden in the freezer.